What Does a Car Accident Attorney Do?

 1. Investigate Crash Circumstances: Attorneys examine police reports, witness statements, traffic camera footage, and physical evidence to reconstruct how collisions occurred and determine fault.

-2. Identify All Liable Parties: Legal counsel identifies every potentially responsible party, including drivers, vehicle owners, employers, manufacturers, and government entities.
+2. Identify All Liable Parties: Legal counsel identifies every potentially responsible party, including drivers, vehicle owners, employers, manufacturers, and government entities responsible for road maintenance.

-3. Gather and Preserve Evidence: Attorneys collect medical records, employment documentation, accident scene photographs, vehicle damage assessments, and electronic data before evidence disappears.
+3. Gather and Preserve Evidence: Attorneys collect medical records, employment documentation, accident scene photographs, vehicle damage assessments, and electronic data recorder information before evidence disappears or degrades.

-4. Calculate Full Damages: Legal representatives total all economic losses such as medical expenses and lost wages, plus noneconomic damages including pain and suffering.
+4. Calculate Full Damages: Legal representatives total all economic losses such as medical expenses and lost wages, plus noneconomic damages including pain, suffering, and diminished quality of life.

-5. Negotiate with Insurance Companies: Attorneys handle all communications with insurance adjusters, counter lowball settlement offers, and present documented evidence supporting fair compensation.
+5. Negotiate with Insurance Companies: Attorneys handle all communications with insurance adjusters, counter lowball settlement offers, and present documented evidence supporting fair compensation demands.

 6. Communicate Case Progress: Legal counsel provides regular updates about settlement negotiations, discovery deadlines, court filings, and strategic decisions.

-7. File Lawsuits When Necessary: Attorneys prepare and file civil complaints when settlement negotiations fail, meeting all procedural requirements and the two-year statute of limitations.
+7. File Lawsuits When Necessary: Attorneys prepare and file civil complaints when settlement negotiations fail, meeting all procedural requirements and the two-year statute of limitations deadline.

-8. Advocate at Trial: Legal representatives present opening statements, examine witnesses, introduce evidence, and deliver closing arguments to juries when cases proceed to trial.
+8. Advocate at Trial: Legal representatives present opening statements, examine witnesses, introduce evidence, and deliver closing arguments when cases proceed to courtroom resolution.

 When Should You Hire a Car Accident Attorney?